inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 ------

 These modules measure some property of a stream of packets.
-Packets can be both pushed into the input and popped from the output of packet meters.
+Packets can be both pushed into the input and pulled from the output of packet meters.

 -  :ned:`RateMeter`: measures the packetrate and datarate of the packet stream